Skip to content

 This misalignment between tests and current requirements creates particular challenges in regression testing.
 Teams lose confidence in test results, leading to either excessive manual testing or risky releases with inadequate quality verification.

-Lack of Test Maintenance
+Is Lack of Maintenance Increasing Test Debt?

 Like any software artifact, tests require regular maintenance.
 Teams must update tests to reflect new requirements, refactor them to improve efficiency, and remove obsolete tests that no longer provide value.
 When organizations neglect this maintenance, test suites become bloated and inefficient.